scripting/treechart/README.md

 ### What the Tree Chart app does

-To get started, click this link to run the Tree Chart app in your browser.
+To get started, <a href="http://treechart.scripting.com/?url=http://drummer.scripting.com/cluelessnewbie/treechartDemo.opml">click this link</a> to run the Tree Chart app in your browser.

-When it opens there will be a chart showing different operating systems, and names of compatible products.
+When it opens there will be a chart showing different kinds of computers, organized by the operating systems they run.
+It's just an example to show how it works.

 If you choose a different name from the Charts menu, it will show that chart.